Robust Low-tubal-rank Tensor Completion based on Tensor Factorization and Maximum Correntopy Criterion: Introduction

 In the real world, the data observed could be perturbed by different kinds of noise originating from human errors and/or signal interference.
 Existing algorithms largely utilize the second-order statistics as their error measure, which works well in certain noisy settings, such as with noise from a Gaussian distribution.
-However, when the data is contaminated with large outliers, traditional algorithms do not perform satisfactorily in general.
+However, when the data is contaminated with large outliers, the performance of traditional algorithms is unsatisfactory in general.
 This motivated the development of robust algorithms for low-rank tensor recovery that are not unduly affected by the outliers \cite{goldfarb2014robust,han2018generalized,inoue2009robust}.
-While many such algorithms presume that all the entries of the tensor data are observed, several algorithms were designed to deal with situations wherein some of the entries may be missing or grossly corrupted, which is the main focus of this work.
-In \cite{huang2014provable}, a robust completion method that uses the Sum of Nuclear Norms (SNN) is proposed.
-SNN is the (weighted) sum of the nuclear norms of tensor unfoldings, which is a convex relaxation for the Tucker rank.
-A robust low-tucker-rank tensor completion algorithm that uses block coordinate descent is developed in \cite{yang2015robust}.
-The algorithm utilizes the tensor mixture model \cite{tomioka2010estimation} and introduces two M-estimators that use the Welsch loss and the Cauchy loss as error measures.
-Further, by casting the tensor completion problem as the sum of low-rank and sparse components, several robust tensor completion algorithms based on the tubal rank and the tensor ring rank were proposed \cite{jiang2019robust,wang2019robust,huang2020robust}.
-Table \ref{tb:algorithm} lists existing robust tensor completion algorithms along with the tensor rank model they adopt and the corresponding objective functions.
+While many such algorithms presume that all the entries of the tensor data are observed, several algorithms were designed to deal with incomplete or grossly corrupted data, which is the main focus of this work.